 But let's be honest: profit isn't the only reason (or the foremost reason) that slavery continues.
-Most slave owning societies have many other motives for holding their captives, and the more needs the prisoners seem to fulfill, the harder it is to give them up.
+Most slave-owning societies have many other motives for holding their captives, and the more needs the prisoners seem to fulfill, the harder it is to give them up.
 So a Dungeon Master should choose at least three major reasons for a person or society to support slavery, and player characters who participate in the system should have multiple reasons, as well.
-They might just be excuses, diversions, or paltry justifications, but there are reasons even for the worst things that people do to each other.
+They might just be excuses, diversions, or justifications, but there are reasons for the worst things that people do to each other.
 And since there are so many possible motivations to consider, I've categorized them according to the seven deadly sins.

 But envy doesn't just drive people to attack other races and kingdoms.
 It also compels them to take what they can from neighbors just down the road, and it doesn't take much to summon the green-eyed monster.
 People who live next to natural resources are likely targets.
 Those who own beautiful land or possessions can be up for grabs, too.
 Sometimes downtrodden or mean-spirited neighbors will just be jealous that a village looks so damned happy, so warlords will attack and take slaves just to spite them.

 Sometimes the jealousy of a god leads to slavery in the mortal realm.
 In many D&D worlds, the gods are very real and in communication with their worshipers - and if those who are given divine power don't obey, their abilities can be taken away from them.
 Deities also have their own personalities, histories, and rivalries, so clerics could be ordered to enslave worshipers of enemy gods, whether it's a part of the church's agenda or not.
 Not that all clerics mind, especially if they get to keep a few choice picks for themselves.
 But this could be an issue that causes clergy members to switch faiths or lose hope altogether.